 Highlights on our 13 day Darwin to Adelaide tour are plentiful.
 Leaving Darwin and heading out to Kakadu National Park first you will hike to and swim in some amazing waterfalls.
 Litchfield National Park is the next stop short hikes and swimming in abundance.
 Then we head down the center of Australia to Katherine Gorge, Mataranka hot springs, Daly Waters and the Devils Marbles.
 From Alice Springs we make our way out to Uluru (formerly known as Ayers Rock), Kata Tjuta (The Olgas) and then Kings Canyon.
 As we head down to South Australia we stop at the underground town of Coober Pedy, Port Augusta and onto Adelaide.

 Real Aussie Adventures is about adventure and getting involved.
 We don’t define by age but our trips are quite active.
-We get travellers from all over the world, people travelling by themselves, couples and groups.
+We get travelers from all over the world, people traveling by themselves, couples and groups.